-- 1. (Project proposal) Your group will send one email to hyuen@cs.toronto.edu by Wednesday, October 17 with "Quantum Computing Project Proposal" in the subject line.
+- (Project proposal) Your group will send one email to hyuen@cs.toronto.edu by Friday, October 18 with "Quantum Computing Project Proposal" in the subject line.
 Please write who the group members are, and write one paragraph describing your proposed project, along with some relevant papers/resources.
 I will give feedback and suggest additional papers.
 Feel free to make an appointment to discuss your project in person. - 2.
-(Class presentation) Each group must give a 10-15 minute presentation1 on their project to the class.
-There will be two days of presentations (held the week of December 3rd).
-The presentation should be on Powerpoint or Beamer.
+(Written report) Your group must send a written project report by Friday, December 6 midnight.
+The report should be around 10 pages long.
+It can be longer, but I will read anything past the first ten pages at my own discretion.
+Font sizes and margins should be reasonable.